Table of contents

 Kill the program

-You can now kill the running program using C-c on the terminal it is running into.
+You can now kill the running program using C-c (control + c) on the terminal it is running in.

 Experiment 2: Redirection